Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Cumulative Prediction Error Improvement as an Intrinsic Reward

-\textbf{Key insight.} The cumulative total error improvement over the entire historical context $\mathcal{D}_t$ after a training step (Eq.~\eqref{formulation1}) is approximated, in expectation, by the error improvement on the \emph{current} transition $(s_t, a_t) \rightarrow s_{t+1}$ relative to its asymptotic error baseline at convergence (Eq.~\eqref{effrewardv3opt}).

-\textbf{Schmidhuber's formulations as special cases.} Our framework reveals Curiosity V1 \cite{CV1} and V2 \cite{CV2} as two points on a single axis: the same cumulative objective, approximated by setting the asymptotic error baseline to zero (Curiosity V1 \cite{CV1}, assuming a fully deterministic environment) or to a one-step post-update proxy $e(s_t, a_t~|~\theta_{t+1})$ (Curiosity V2 \cite{CV2}).
-Since these reductions hold for any valid $e(\cdot)$, learned-feature-space variants of Curiosity V1 such as ICM \cite{pathak1_icm} are likewise special cases of our framework under the zero-baseline approximation.
+\textbf{Schmidhuber's formulations as special cases.} Our framework reveals Curiosity V1 \cite{CV1} and V2 \cite{CV2} as two points on a single axis: the same proposed per-step tractable reward (Eq.~\eqref{effrewardv3opt}), approximated by setting the asymptotic error baseline to zero (Curiosity V1 \cite{CV1}, assuming a fully deterministic environment) or to a one-step post-update proxy $e(s_t, a_t~|~\theta_{t+1})$ (Curiosity V2 \cite{CV2}).
+Since these reductions hold for any valid $e(\cdot)$, learned-feature-space variants of Curiosity V1 such as ICM \cite{pathak1_icm} are likewise special cases of our framework under the zero-error-baseline approximation.
 Curiosity-Critic replaces this approximation with a learned estimator (Section \ref{sec:estimationoferrbaseline}).
 Further details and intuition are discussed in Appendix~\ref{app:specialcases}.

-\section{Estimating the Asymptotic Error Baseline $\mathbb{E}_{\mathcal{P}}[ e(s_t, a_t~|~\theta_{\infty})]$}
+\section{Estimating the Asymptotic Error Baseline}

 In this section, we show how $\mathbb{E}_{\mathcal{P}}\left[ e(s_t, a_t~|~\theta_{\infty})\right]$ can be estimated online during world model training, and introduce the Curiosity-Critic framework that implements this estimation.